Deer Crossing Camp and Covid in 2024

-Our Covid protocols (and some luck) were successful last summer keeping Covid out of camp.
+Our Covid protocols have been largely successful in keeping Covid out of camp.
 They are designed to provide the best summer camp experience to our campers while keeping everyone safe.
 These protocols include, but are not limited to:

-- At camp, with the first sign of sniffles, sore throat, cough, or any other Covid symptom, we will test campers for Covid-19.
+- At the first sign of sniffles, sore throat, cough, or any other symptoms, we will test campers for Covid-19.
 If they test positive, we will contact parents to arrange pick-up as soon as possible.
-If they test negative, but still have symptoms, they may be moved into their own tent, may eat apart from other campers and staff, and may not be allowed to take the bus home.
-We want to avoid spreading any type of virus in the camp community.
+If they test negative, but still have symptoms, they may be moved into their own tent, may eat apart from other campers and staff, and depending on severity we may contact parents for a pick-up.
+We want to avoid spreading any type of illness in the camp community.